blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for Writing Anything.md

 Let's try looking at how the first text block and last output text block would've looked like if it was broken up into sentences first (like the second text block).
 ### Example 3

-Here's the first text block of the previous section broken up into sentences:
+Here's the first text block of the previous section ([Text Block 2.1]) broken up into sentences:

+[Text Block 3.1]
 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.